KarlMeierMattern/Full-Stack/React-NextJS.md

         // Define propTypes for the Items component to require quantity as a prop and verify that it is of type number Items.propTypes = { quantity: PropTypes.number.isRequired }
-- Default props.
+- `defaultProps` sets the default properties.

-        //if you render the Camper component without passing a name prop, it will display "CamperBot" Camper.defaultProps = { name: "CamperBot" };
+        // if you render the Camper component without passing a name prop, it will display "CamperBot" Camper.defaultProps = { name: "CamperBot" };
 - If the component that you're passing a prop to is an ES6 class component, rather than a stateless functional component you must use the `this` keyword anytime you refer to a class component within itself.